Best 3 Year Fixed Mortgage Rates in Ontario

 Lower mortgage rate

-While the five year fixed rate is currently the lowest rate compared to its shorter term counterparts (1,2,3 and 4 year mortgages), the three year fixed rate is not the highest.
+While the five year fixed rate is currently the lowest rate compared to its shorter term counterparts (1,2,3 and 4 year mortgages), the three year fixed rate is very close.
 Compared to a one year fixed and two year fixed, the three year fixed rate is a noticeably lower mortgage rate.

 Lower penalty